cliffordcarnmo/genosine/README.md

 # genosine
-Console-wrapper for Sinus Creator by The Gang that generates 8-bit sine tables for the ACME 6502 compiler.
-To be used standalone in custom build systems.
+Console-wrapper for Sinus Creator by The Gang that generates 8-bit sin/cos tables.
+To be used standalone in custom build systems, for example [c64-devkit](https://github.com/cliffordcarnmo/c64-devkit).

 ## Building
 `gcc genosine.c -o genosine -lm`